 As you begin to pursue a healthcare profession, you’ll need to decide which specialty is right for you.
+Right now, with the onset of COVID-19 in the United States, there are certain professions that are growing at an exponential rate.
+For example, respiratory therapists are one of them.
+This is because COVID-19 is a virus that affects the lower respiratory system.
 Respiratory therapists work with patients of all ages who suffer from conditions with varying levels of severity.
-Check out these FAQs to figure out if becoming a respiratory therapist is a good decision for you!
+Check out these frequently asked questions to figure out if becoming a respiratory therapist is a good decision for you!

 Respiratory therapists treat breathing and cardiopulmonary disorders.
-Their patients may include those who suffer from cancer, heart attacks, strokes or asthma.
+Their patients may include those who suffer from cancer, heart attacks, strokes, asthma and now COVID-19.
 After becoming a respiratory therapist, you’ll have the option to treat patients of all ages.
-You’ll examine patients, diagnose their conditions and create treatment plans.
+You’ll examine patients, diagnose their conditions, and create treatment plans.

 A career in respiratory therapy has many perks.
-Respiratory therapists can follow a variety of career paths and enjoy high-paid positions.
+For example, respiratory therapists can follow a variety of career paths and enjoy high-paid positions.
+Here are some benefits:

 Respiratory therapists can choose from a wide array of positions.
 This flexible career path will give you plenty of options when it comes to your job description, work environment, and living location.
-You can choose nearby respiratory therapist positions, or travel to a location of your choice to fill job openings.
+You can choose nearby respiratory therapist positions.
+In addition, you could travel to different locations across the country where help is needed most.
+This is especially happening right now, as COVID-19 is creating crisis areas.

 Registered respiratory therapists earn a healthy salary.
-Your registered respiratory therapist salary will depend on a variety of factors including your level of education, years of experience and living location.
+Your registered respiratory therapist salary will depend on a variety of factors including your level of education, years of experience, and living location.
 As an entry-level employee, you can expect your respiratory therapist salary to range between $34,700 and $69,900.
+These rates may increase as demand for respiratory therapists grow due to COVID-19.

-What Types of Respiratory Therapist Jobs are There?
+3. What Types of Respiratory Therapy Jobs are There?

 - Neonatal Respiratory Therapist